EmylyFalcao/Powerbi_Projects/README.md

 ## Key Features:

 Data Integration: Combined datasets from finance, warehouse operations, and order management to build a unified analytical model.
-Dynamic Reporting: Created a Power BI dashboard (or Excel model, if applicable) with filterable views by brand, date, cost category, and activity type.
+Dynamic Reporting: Created a Power BI dashboard with filterable views by brand, date, cost category, and activity type.

 KPIs and Metrics:
 Finance Cost per Unit / Order